• Skip to primary navigation

 Instructions

-• Grate the bottle gourd and squeeze the water as much as you can.
+• Grate the bottle gourd and squeeze out as much water as possible.
+Set aside.
+Grind green chilies and ginger into a paste.

-• Let them cool and chop them into small pieces.
+• Let them cool completely, then cut into bite-sized pieces.

 Notes